-Just four miles beyond Staunton you will arrive at the small village of Livingston, Illinois.
-This old coal mining community got its start in 1905, but this small community of just about 800 people is supported today by the numerous farms surrounding the area.
+Just four miles beyond Staunton, Route 66 travelers will arrive at the small village of Livingston, Illinois.
+This old coal mining community started in 1905, but this small town is supported today by the numerous farms in the area.

-This area was mostly farmland when the village of Livingston got its start in 1904.
-After the Staunton Coal Company was established that year, several people settled near the railroad tracks that ran parallel to the mine site.
+This region mainly was farmland when the village of Livingston got its start in 1904.
+After the Staunton Coal Company was established, several people settled near the railroad tracks that ran parallel to the mine site.
 The mine attracted workers from all over the country and immigrants from around the world.
 The new settlement was named Livingston after a farming family upon which large veins of coal had been found.
-The village was laid out by the Livingston family and the first post office was operated from the Livingston Lumber Company office beginning in December 1904.
-David G. Livingston became the first postmaster and would hold various other positions throughout the years including deputy sheriff, deputy coroner, and school treasurer.
-The village was incorporated in November 1905 and the following year, the town gained telephone service.
+The Livingston family laid out the village, and the first post office was operated from the Livingston Lumber Company office beginning in December 1904.
+David G. Livingston became the first postmaster and would hold various other positions throughout the years including a deputy sheriff, deputy coroner, and school treasurer.
+The village was incorporated in November 1905, and the following year, the town gained telephone service.

-In 1907, a village hall and jail were constructed and a frame schoolhouse was built.
+In 1907, a village hall and jail were constructed, and a frame schoolhouse was built.
 In 1911 the first bank and the first church were established.
-In 1912, a fire broke out a large store, and burned both it and the village hall and jail.
-The next year a new village hall was built in a two-story brick building, which also contained a jail, firehouse, and a meeting hall.
+In 1912, a fire broke out in a large store and burned it and the village hall and jail.
+The following year a new village hall was built in a two-story brick building containing a jail, firehouse, and a meeting hall.
 In 1917 a new creamery was built as well as the town’s first high school.

 Over the years, more businesses and churches were built, but, in 1930 the New Staunton Coal Company was closed, signaling the first decline in the industry.
 Businesses and people came and went throughout the years as more mining operations closed.